 The Czech Republic, who lost in the Bronze Medal game, had Tomas Fleischmann and Jakub Klepis.
 Fleischmann and Klepis each had two goals and two assists.
 Mike Richards, who played for the Caps in 2015-16, but is more famous for his play as a member of the Philadelphia Flyers and Los Angeles Kings, was part of Team Canada and had 2 goals and 3 assists.

 2005 (Grand Forks, North Dakota) — Canada cruised to a 6-1 win over Russia in the Gold Medal Game.
 In this game, Alex Ovechkin was subjected to constant pounding from Canada and left the game in second period with a shoulder injury.

 Ovechkin ultimately missed the next two months of the season, as a result.
-Ovechkin scored seven goals and had dour assists.
+Ovechkin scored seven goals and had four assists.

 Other future Caps participating were Mike Richards (Canada) and Jaroslav Halak (Slovakia) who both played briefly with the Caps, but are more well-known for their exploits with other teams.

 2006 (Vancouver, British Columbia) – Canada once again cruised to a win over Russia in the Gold Medal Game, this time winning 5-0.
 Caps’ first round draft pick, Sasha Pokulok, who never made it to the NHL, was part of Canada’s Gold Medal squad.

 Future Capitals T.J.
 Oshie, Matt Niskanen, Taylor Chorney, and Chris Bourque were part of Team USA, who fell to Russia 5-1 in the Semi-Final Round and lost to Finland 4-2 in the Bronze Medal game.